U.S. trade deficit widens as exports sag, imports from China surge

 In August, imports rose 1.2 percent, even though America bought the least petroleum from abroad since September 2004.

-Imports of consumer goods rose by $4 billion, of which slightly more than half the rise was due to increased purchases of cell phones and other household goods.
+Imports of consumer goods rose by $4 billion, of which slightly more than half were cell phones and other household goods.

 (Reporting by Jason Lange; Editing by Andrea Ricci)